Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 Test at the right time of the month

 If your cycles are irregular, you might find that ovulation tests are trickier to use.
 You could try using the date of your shortest cycle to figure out when to begin testing.
-14 Still, you’re probably better off speaking with your doctor if you’re trying to track ovulation with irregular periods or get pregnant with them.
+10 It’s also a good idea to chat with your doctor if you’re trying to track ovulation with irregular periods or get pregnant with them.

 Test frequently